BIOP/ijp-imagetoatlas/registration.md

 ## Slices registration

-Once the slices have been correctly oriented and positioned along the slicing axis, they can be registered to the atlas in 2D, linearly or in a non linear way.
+Once the slices have been correctly oriented and positioned along the slicing axis, they can be registered to the atlas in 2D, linearly or in a non-linear way.

-For automated registration, ABBA uses [elastix](https://github.com/SuperElastix/elastix) with pre-defined registration parameters and takes advantage of its knowledge of the sections calibration as well as on the atlas physical voxel size in order to have an almost parameter free registration.
+For automated registration, ABBA uses [elastix](https://github.com/SuperElastix/elastix) with pre-defined registration parameters and takes advantage of its knowledge of the sections' calibration as well as on the atlas physical voxel size in order to have an almost parameter free registration.
 The metric used to measure the 'distance' between fixed and moving image is the [Mattes mutual information metric](https://doi.org/10.1109/TMI.2003.809072), which should allow for reasonable results when registering different imaging modalities.

 ---